debjitpaul/Pre-processing-and-NLP-Tagger/README.md

 # Pre-processing-and-NLP Tagger
 The tool is made to do pre-processing raw text file to CONLL data format.
-Then can be used to tag words using artificial taggers such as Senna http://ml.nec-labs.com/senna//  or Brill Tagger.
+Then can be used to tag words using artificial taggers such as Senna http://ml.nec-labs.com/senna//  or Brill Tagger source: http://gposttl.sourceforge.net/.

 Pre-processing steps :
 1) Sentence seperator using standorf tool https://nlp.stanford.edu/software/tokenizer.shtml